tomalbrc/filament/docs/src/content/block-properties.md

 Defaults to `false`

 ### `isSuffocating`
-Flag wether the block causes suffocation damage.
+Flag whether the block causes suffocation damage.
 The default is unset.

 ### `jumpFactor`